DoDAO-io/dodao-aave-introduction-course/generated/questions/aave-other-features.md

 - [x]  A supply borrow cap can be levied to further improve its security
 - [x]  It is minted on Ethereum and supplied to other chains, since Ethereum is much safer
 - [x]  Only authorized facilitators can mint and burn GHO trustlessly
-- [x]  It is a stablecoin, and it has a stable interest rate which makes it relatively more predictable than usual crypto assets
+- [ ]  Only Aave can mint and burn GHO trustlessly

 Hint: noHint

 Explanation: It is minted on Ethereum and supplied to other chains, since Ethereum is much safer.
 A supply borrow cap can be levied to further improve its security.
-Only authorized facilitators can mint and burn GHO trustlessly.
-It is a stablecoin, and it has a stable interest rate which makes it relatively more predictable than usual crypto assets, these factors improve the security of GHO.
+Only authorized facilitators can mint and burn GHO trustlessly, these factors improve the security of GHO.

 Sub Topics: aave-gho